 Lefkara is a village outside of Limassol in the hills.
 It has a long history of silversmithing and lace making.
 Even now, when you walk the cobbled streets you will see men in the workshops crafting and ladies making lace.

 It’s a very picturesque and pretty town full of souvenir shops and lovely cafes.
-My favourite cafe is the Da Vinci café.
+My favorite cafe is the Da Vinci café.
 Legend suggests that Leonardo Da Vinci himself once visited Lefkara and was so taken with the lace that he took some back as a gift for the Milan Cathedral.

 Quick Travel Itineraries For Cyprus